Functions

 SIN(expr)

-Function Description: Returns the sine of the specified field.
+Function Description: Obtains the sine result of the specified field.

 Return Result Type: DOUBLE.